Letang's overtime winner lifts Penguins past Flyers, 3-2 - WHIZ News

+“Their goalie had some big saves he had to make,” Flyers head coach Alain Vigneault said.
+“That’s part of today’s game.
+You need great goaltending.
+We’re getting some.
+They got some.”

-The win came at the end a four-day break that featured a trickling of positive COVID-19 tests.
+Pittsburgh’s win came at the end of a four-day break that featured a steady stream of high-profile players test positive for COVID-19.
 Eight Penguins have entered the protocol since training camp opened in September, including four since Monday in Crosby and defensemen Brian Dumoulin, Marcus Pettersson and Chad Ruhwedel.

 The Flyers did their best to take advantage of Pittsburgh’s patched-together blue line early, throwing 17 shots at Jarry in the first period alone.
 None of them made it through as Jarry’s strong start continued following a forgettable flameout in the first round of the playoffs last April.